TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/user-profile-api.md

 # User Profile API

-The endpoint for the server status API is: `/citydriving/profile`
+The endpoint for the user profile API is: `/citydriving/profile`

 | API | Documentation |
 | :--- | :--- |